Preventing the Spread of Lice | UPMC HealthBeat

 How to Treat Head Lice

-The cycle of lice hatching and laying eggs is repeated every two to three days, so it is important to use a lice comb to check your child’s scalp and neck and remove lice every few days.
-You may need to apply another dose of medicine after a week, based on the package instructions.
+The lice hatching and laying eggs cycle repeats every two to three days.
+Use a lice comb to check your child’s scalp and neck for lice every few days.
+Remove any that you see.

 Hot temperatures kill lice and nits.
 Wash sheets, towels, accessories, stuffed animals, furniture, and pillowcases in hot water and dry them with hot air.

-Items that can’t be washed can be sealed in a plastic bag to suffocate and kill any lice.
-Dry cleaning and vacuuming can help to remove lice and nits from items that can’t be laundered.
+If you can’t wash an item, you can seal it in a plastic bag to suffocate and kill any lice.
+Vacuuming can help to remove lice and nits from items like furniture that can’t go in the laundry.

-School policies on lice vary, so ask your child’s school nurse or the childcare center director when your child can return to normal activities.
+School policies on lice vary.
+Ask your child’s school nurse or the childcare center director when your child can return to school.

 Dispel the Myths about Lice

-Many rumors surround this condition and it’s important to verify fact versus fiction to prevent the spread of lice and its stigma.
+Many rumors surround this condition.
+Verifying fact versus fiction is vital to prevent the spread of lice and its stigma.

-• Head lice don’t have anything to do with personal hygiene or household cleanliness.
+• Head lice have nothing to do with personal hygiene or household cleanliness.

 • Lice don’t fly or jump.